-- > Administration of medicines - > Copies of IHPs or other relevant medical information - ➤ Medical procedures/treatments, including but not limited to first aid, ad-hoc Covid-19 testing and diagnostics (e.g. temperature checks, blood glucose checks) - > Discussions with healthcare professionals or parents relating to the medical condition of a student - > Safeguarding concerns
+- > Administration of medicines - > Copies of IHPs or other relevant medical information

+>Discussions with healthcare professionals or parents relating to the medical condition of a student

+Safeguarding concerns

 Contemporaneous records and chronological entries will be maintained but may not be visible to all staff unless appropriate (e.g. in the case of safeguarding or where strict confidentiality is to be observed e.g. sexual health advice and pregnancy testing for students deemed safe and competent to request these services).